-Original signed by

-Original signed by

-DATE ISSUED: April 6, 2020 AUTHORITY: Len Rhodes
+Original signed by DATE ISSUED: December 14, 2020 AUTHORITY: Len Rhodes

-- 2.3.14 The objector(s) will be contacted to obtain detailed information regarding the objection.
+SUBJECT: OBJECTION TO AN APPLICATION be considered during the current licensing process (See Subsection 2.3.16).
+(Amended Apr and Dec 2020) 2.3.5 For existing licensed premises, only written objections received by AGLC at least 90 days prior to the expiration of the current licence will be provided to the Board for consideration.
+2.3.6 The objector(s) will be contacted to obtain detailed information regarding the objection.
 The municipality, local law enforcement and any other applicable agencies may also be contacted to make inquiries as to the potential impact, specific to the objection, of the licence being issued in that community.
-(Added Aug 2019) - 2.3.15 The applicant and the person(s) filing the objection will be advised in writing of the Board's decision.
-(Amended Aug 2019) - 2.3.16 If no objections to the issue of a licence are received within the 90 calendar days prior to the expiration of the current licence AGLC will continue with the licensing process. - 2.3.17 The Board will not consider an objection for an existing licensed premises where there is a sale, transfer or change in control.
+2.3.7 The applicant will be notified in writing of all objections received, other than those described in Section 2.3.3.
+(Amended Aug 2019) 2.3.8 The applicant will be given 14 days from the date of notification to respond in writing to the objection; an extension may be requested by the applicant.
+No licence(s) will be issued until the objection and the applicant's response, if any, have been considered by the Board.
+2.3.9 The applicant and the person(s) filing the objection will be advised in writing of the Board's decision.
+(Amended Aug 2019) 2.3.10 If no objections to the issue of a new licence are received within the 7 calendar days AGLC will continue with the licensing process.
+(Amended Apr and Dec 2020) 2.3.11 If no objections to the issue of an existing licence are received within the 90 calendar days prior to the expiration of the current licence AGLC will continue with the licensing process.
+(Amended Dec 2020) 2.3.12 The Board will not consider an objection for an existing licensed premises where there is a sale, transfer or change in control.
 Should an objection be received during a sale, transfer or change in control, the Board will deal with the objection at least 90 days before the expiration of the new licence term.

-Appearances Before the Board

-- 2.3.18 Section 94 of the Gaming, Liquor and Cannabis Act (GLCA) provides the right to request a hearing only to a licensee or applicant.
+Appearances Before the Board 2.3.13 Section 94 of the Gaming, Liquor and Cannabis Act (GLCA) provides the right to request a hearing only to a licensee or applicant.
 A person who objects to the issuance of a licence does not have the right to request a hearing before a Panel.
-(Added Aug 2019) - 2.3.19 If an application is to be heard by a Panel of the Board under Section 94 of the GLCA, AGLC may, at its discretion, call an objector as a witness before such a hearing.
-(Added Aug 2019 c) The objection and the applicant's response, if any, will be submitted to the President & Chief Executive Officer (CEO) of AGLC for consideration.
-Should an objection to the issue of a licence be received by AGLC without sufficient time to consider the objection, a new licence may be issued and the objection will be considered by the President & CEO at the earliest possible date.
+(Added Aug 2019)